Royal Birkdale Golf Club

 Royal Birkdale Golf Club History

-The club's landlord had ambitions for Birkdale GC to host a major championship.
+The club's landlord had ambitions for Royal Birkdale Golf Club to host a major championship.
 In preparation for the honour, the club invited Fred Hawtree and JH Taylor to make the changes in 1932.
 The simple philosophy was to lay the course out in the valleys instead of over them.

 Royal Birkdale Golf Club's Art Deco Clubhouse

-The original clubhouse was built in 1897 and demolished in 1903.
+The original clubhouse at Royal Birkdale Golf Club was built in 1897 and demolished in 1903.
 It was demolished as it was mistakenly built on the neighbour's property.
-A new clubhouse was built in 1904 and remained in use to 1935.
-The iconic clubhouse dates from 1935.
+A new clubhouse was built in 1904 and remained in use until 1935.
+The current iconic clubhouse dates from 1935.
 It was designed by George Tonge and is meant to look like an ocean liner sailing through the dunes.

 Birkdale's Royal Heritage